MiltoniaSpectabilis/booking-system-api/README.md

 # Meeting Room Booking System API Documentation

 This API provides functionality for managing users, meeting rooms, and bookings.
 It supports role-based access control, where non-admin users can only access their own data, and admins have full access.
+The API also supports **pagination** for endpoints that return lists of resources.

 ## Table of Contents
 1. [Getting Started](#getting-started)